 For something that’s almost certainly never been seen in Vietnam before but is delicious nonetheless, try the grilled kangaroo salad.
 For something a little more authentic, the duck banh mi is excellent too.

 While most restaurants will offer a few options for vegetarians and vegans, it’s great to see this one going the extra mile by offering a whole separate vegan menu, most of which is also gluten-free.
+In fact, as I write this (October 2022), their are promoting Spring into Vegastation.
+This is a full 10-course vegan degustation menu for $69pp.

 Located in Port Melbourne, the goal of this restaurant is to give customers an overview of the cuisine of Vietnam from North to South with a touch of luxury to it.